PART 2: PRODUCTION

 To make the Paris life believable, I had to show that the character was already a successful filmmaker, and so in his backstory, I wrote he had already shot two feature films, with Caroline playing the lead in both.
 I used pictures of Caroline taken by her boyfriend, Nikon photographer William K., and made two mock posters for the character's previous films - the "easter egg" being that they are posters for real screenplays I've written and that I hope to get produced some day.

 Half way through the shoot I decided that I wanted the Parisian's arc to end with him walking by a movie theater where he sees his own movie on the board and Caroline's face on it, confronting him with what he's achieved and who he may be giving up on.
-To film this, I asked many different movie theaters in Paris - mostly Gaumont and UGC chains - if I could just put up a poster in one of their slots for a couple hours, but they refused.
+To film this, I asked many different movie theaters in Paris - mostly Gaumont and UGC chains - if I could just put up a poster in one of their slots for a couple hours to get my shot, but they all refused.
 I then asked actual theaters, even small ones, that had a poster window that could make the establishment look like a movie theater, if I could get my shot there: they refused.
 Eventually, through previous work, I had had established a friendly rapport with the manager of the Max Linder Panorama movie theater in Paris.
 She gave me a full morning to set up my posters and get the shots.
 It was a little surreal actually seeing "my film" playing at the movies.
 People walking by in the streets would stop and inquire about it.